szuke/xtuple-extensions/docs/TUTORIAL4.md

 Note as well that the production use of npm for xTuple extension deployment also saves you from the requirement that all your work be done in your fork of the `xtuple-extensions` repository.
 All npm cares about is that the code is in a directory with a `package.json` file, so if you want to have a different Github (or not-Github) repository for each custom extension, you can do that too.
+See the [xtuple-morpheus](https://github.com/shackbarth/xtuple-morpheus) extension as an example of this kind of deployment strategy, and as an example for how to use the xTuple extension system to deploy third-party HTML and javascript libraries into the xTuple app.

 ### Version control